 … you’re already on your way to a winning negotiation.

-Negotiations Aren’t All About the Numbers — Preparation Starts With Having a People-Centric Approach
+It’s Not All About The Numbers – Negotiation Planning Starts With Having a People-Centric Approach

 When preparing for a negotiation, start with the people, then the problems, and finally, the process.